parikh20/Meeple/README.md

 # Meeple
 Contributors: Ananth Kuchibhotla, Jaineek Parikh

-NOTE: This project is still in progress.
-Keep checking for updates!

 ## About
 Meeple is an Android application about connecting to and interacting with your local community.
 Users can freely post events or meet-ups, which can be seen by all other users within a certain geographic range.
 We created Meeple initially to provide an efficient and interesting user interface to our friend group's activities.